Take HIV RNA Test for HIV Early Detection

 HIV RNA Test or RNA tests detect the HIV virus directly in your blood.
 It is also called HIV Early Detection test because it is mostly used to detect HIV infection at a very early stage.
 The HIV RNA Test detect the virus as soon as it appears in the bloodstream before antibodies develop.Usually, the virus started appearing in the bloodstream after 9-11 days of exposure.

 HIV RNA Test is costlier compared to the antibody test but because HIV RNA can be detected sooner than antibodies, RNA tests are more common in the United States.
+Click here to know more about pricing & testing centers.

 It takes your body up to 3 months to produce enough antibodies levels that can be detectable by an antibody test.
 On the other hand, HIV RNA can be detected after 9-11 days of exposure.
 The short window period is the major advantage of HIV RNA test over Antibody tests.